 - Write a poem, song, or write a letter about your thoughts and feelings and either keep it or rip it up afterwards if that feels good!

 - Stay active – go for a walk, play a sport, ride your bike, or read a book

-- Keep your normal routine – school, work, errands, anything to help get you out of bed
+- Keep your normal routine – school, work, exercise, errands, anything to help get you out of bed

 - Ignore social media – avoid posting comments about your breakup and consider deactivating your Facebook or other social media accounts at least temporarily.
 Later you can defriend your Ex if you’d like.

 - Start a new hobby – you might have a lot of free time now.
 Devote that time to a new interest.
 You may even find someone new who likes to do the same things as you!